mrwunderbar666/typst-apa7ish/README.md

 - Page headers and footers (show short title in header)
 - Option to anonymize the paper

-This is still not working:
+This is still not finished:

 - Tables: seeking to implement 3-part-tables (caption, content, and table notes)
 - figures